nginxinc/nginx-azure-workshops/labs/lab7/readme.md

     ![add certificate success](media/lab7_add_certificate_success.png)

-1. Now you will modify your `cafe.example.com.conf` file that you created in `lab2` to set up cafe.example.com as a HTTPS server.
+1. Now you will modify your `cafe.example.com.conf` file to set up cafe.example.com as a HTTPS server.
 First you will add the `ssl` parameter to the `listen` directive in the `server` block.
 You will then specify the server certificate and private key file within the configuration to point to the certificate that you added in previous steps.

 1. Open `lab7/cafe.example.com.conf`.
 Below is the list of changes that you can observe which has changed from `lab2/cafe.example.com.conf` file to enable HTTPS traffic on cafe.example.com.
    - On line #6, the listen port has been updated from port 80 to 443.
 Also `ssl` parameter has been added to enable TLS termination for this `server` block.